WSU-kduncan/ceg3120-cicd-brandielynnnnn/README-CI.md

   * After generating, it will give run and personal access token command.
 This authenticate Dockerhub via CLI personal credentials with ``docker login -u bewinggs``.
 After this we can push the container from the command line to Dockerhub with these commands after successfuflly logging in.
   * Here is a link to my project for serving angular site web application with tag references.
   * [Angular-site Image](https://hub.docker.com/r/bewinggs/ewing-ceg3120/tags)
   * After logging in I used docker tag option to tage the image with useful name and pushed it to ceg-3120 repository with these commands ``docker tag angular-site bewinggs/ewing-ceg3120:angular-site`` ``docker push bewinggs/ewing-ceg3120:angular-site``.

+## Github Actions

+* To set up github actions, we have to set a connection to our dockerhub repository.
+A PAT allows for this connection to the Dockerhub repository.
+I created a PAT with read, and write permisions.
+This is for....
+For Github actions, a repository secret was added to this repository eith my docke username and docker personal access token.
+The secrets set

+* For CI with Github Actions, a workflow YAML file is implemented.
+I used a base templent similar to project requirements from this
+* The workflow steps are
+* If this is used in different repository

+* To **verify it worked** , I

-  * Cited Sources
+*
+ ## Citations
     * [Course Notes and Inclass demonstrations on docker installation and docker run command](https://github.com/pattonsgirl/CEG3120/blob/main/CourseNotes/containers.md)
     * [Docker Run TODO ](https://docs.docker.com/reference/cli/docker/container/run/)
        * This showed option description of the run command.
 I referenced those and examplanary docker run commands like  mounting volumes without building an image.